metagenlab/zDB/README.md

 ## Changelog

+v1.0.6 (february 2023):
+- added support for dockers and conda

 v1.0.5 (december 2022):
 - added a ```--resume``` option to ```zdb run```
 - added a name field in the input csv file